 - Mode: Data/Pkt

-- Split Operation: None
+- Split Operation: Fake It

 Now click the Test CAT button.
 If the settings are correct, this will turn green (like above).
 The K4 may also click as it changes frequencies to whatever you had set recently.

 Next, and while the TEST CAT button is green, click Test PTT and you should see its button turn red.
 Because we put the radio in test mode, it will react as if it’s transmitting, but the radio won’t actually transmit: